 Talc was shown to be contaminated with toxic asbestos in 10% of cosmetic products surveyed in a research report published in the Environmental Health Insights journal.

-Overall we consider Anthelios Mineral Tinted Sunscreen likely to be effective for protecting skin from the sun, and while we don’t currently recommend it due to the inactive ingredients highlighted above, we consider it to be a much safer formulation than the majority of sunscreens we’ve reviewed on Illuminate Health.
+Overall, we consider Anthelios Mineral Tinted Sunscreen likely to be effective for protecting skin from the sun, but we don't currently recommend it due to the inactive ingredients highlighted above.

 La Roche-Posay Cleanser Review

-The ingredients in La Roche-Posay Pigmentclar Brightening Deep Cleanser are shown above.
+The ingredients in La Roche-Posay Pigmentclar Brightening Deep Cleanser are shown below:

 Glycerin can improve skin moisture content by up to 15% according to a clinical trial published in the International Journal of Cosmetic Science.